mrn-aglic/pyspark-playground/Readme.md

 ```

 ## Web UIs
+TODO

 # Running the code (Spark on Hadoop Yarn cluster)
+Before running, check the virtual disk size that Docker
+assigns to the container.
+In my case, I needed to assign
+some 70 GB.
 You can run Spark on the Hadoop Yarn cluster by running:
 ```shell
 make run-yarn